 I’ve been in love with the idea of a wallpapered fridge ever since I saw Amanda Evanston do this to her fridge years ago.
 I don’t know why it took me so long, but I finally took the plunge and it’s a GAME CHANGER!

 When ordering your wallpaper, please make sure to measure twice beforehand.
-You may have seen this on Instagram, but I made the mistake of not ordering enough the first time and had a section left at the bottom undone until I was able to get more wallpaper in.
+I made the mistake of not ordering enough the first time and had a section left at the bottom undone until I was able to get more wallpaper in.
 Also make sure your fridge is actually stainless steel vs just being coated to avoid any damage upon removal.
 When is doubt, do a small test swatch first!

 What do you think?!
 Is this something you’d ever have in your home?